 All students take three Shared Passage courses.

 First-Year Seminars constitute the gateway to the K-Plan and to college life for entering students and serve as the foundation of the Shared Passages Program.
-Offered in the fall quarter, these Seminars are designed to orient students to college-level learning practices, with particular emphasis on critical thinking, writing, speaking, information literacy, and intercultural engagement.
-In keeping with Kalamazoo College’s emphasis on intercultural education and social justice, they aim to engage students in the study of significant social and historical differences.
+Offered in the fall quarter, these Seminars are designed to orient students to college-level learning practices, with particular emphasis on critical thinking, writing, speaking, and information literacy.
 They integrate collaborative and group work, research strategies, and effective discussions, all promoting active, engaged learning.

 Additionally, the seminars are structured to improve students’ overall writing proficiency.
 The seminars’ overall goal is to help students find and develop a voice through writing, speaking, analytical reading, and discussion.
 They are intended to help each student’s writing improve and to provide all students with the knowledge, tools, and practices that will serve them in college-level writing.
 Seminars include a variety of types of writing: for example, response papers, essays, structured reflection, journals, art reviews, reading summaries, research reports, annotated bibliographies, etc. Additionally, students complete frequent, short assignments, with ample feedback and opportunities for revision, emphasizing a variety of types of writing.